TPS Optimization Algorithms

 Equivalent Uniform Dose (EUD) Constraints

-Radiobiology distinguishes between parallel and serial organs.
+Equivalent Uniform Dose (EUD) is defined as the dose that, if homogeneously delivered to an anatomical structure, causes the same expected number of cells to survive as the actual non-homogeneous dose distribution does.
 Equivalent Uniform Dose allows a user to directly constrain the dose distribution according to a specified dose, d, and the degree to which the organ in is serial or parallel, α.

 What should α value to use